 **part 1: books, academic studies, exhibition catalogues, brochures: see below

-**part 2: articles about and by Riefenstahl from newspapers and magazines in German and English:click here
+**part 2: articles about and by Riefenstahl from newspapers and magazines in German, English and French :click here

 Richard Barsam, Filmguide to Triumph of the Will (Bloomington, 1975)

 Marilyn Fabe, Triumph of the Will, the arrival of Hitler (Old Greenwich,1975)

 Glenn Infield, Leni Riefenstahl the fallen Film Goddess- The intimate and shocking story of Adolf Hitler and Leni Riefenstahl (New York, 1976)